Racine Transit Home

 O. Visitors and Reciprocal Eligibility

 Visitors are eligible for 21 days of service in a 365-day period beginning on the first day the service is used by the visitor.
-For additional days of service, the individual is expected to register under The Belle Urban System’s eligibility procedures.
+For additional days of service, the individual is expected to register under RYDE Racine’s eligibility procedures.

-For individuals who reside outside The BUS service jurisdictions, The BUS shall certify an individual with a disability as a visitor when providing documentation of residence, a statement that because of their disability they are unable to access the fixed route, and, if requested, documentation of disability.
+For individuals who reside outside of the RYDE Racine service jurisdictions, RYDE Racine shall certify an individual with a disability as a visitor when providing documentation of residence, a statement that because of their disability they are unable to access the fixed route, and, if requested, documentation of disability.

-Individuals from outside The Bus service jurisdiction may also self-certify that they are unable to use the fixed route system for visitor service.
+Individuals from outside RYDE Racine service jurisdiction may also self-certify that they are unable to use the fixed route system for visitor service.

 P. Medical Equipment